-Here, similarly as in the two-dimensional case above we calculated the reconstruction error for different electrodes setups using either kCSD or LA + kCSD approach3.
-As expected, the kCSD method is indeed much better than LS combined with spline iCSD: the errors of reconstruction are much smaller and the results are much more robust (there are no cases of huge errors as opposed to the LS method in Wójcik & Łęski (2010)).
-Still, the LA + kCSD method performs better for this datasets than pure kCSD.
-This is a result similar to the one obtained in Wójcik & Łęski (2010) and it is different from the result for the two-dimensional case of 'large' and 'small' sources.
-The results are presented in Figures 7 C and D (the A and B panels are direct counterparts ofcorresponding to panels C and D of figure 4 from Wójcik & Łęski (2010)).
++ kCSD approach.3 As expected, the kCSD method is indeed much better than LS combined with spline iCSD.
+The errors of reconstruction are much smaller, and the results are much more robust (there are no cases of huge errors as opposed to the LS method in Wójcik & Łęski, 2010).
+Still, the LA + kCSD method performs better for this data set than pure kCSD.
+This is a result similar to the one obtained in Wójcik and Lęski (2010), and it is different from the result for the two-dimensional case of large and small sources.
+The results are presented in Figures 7C and 7D (Figures 7A and 7B are direct counterparts of corresponding to Figures 4C and 4D in Wójcik and Lęski, 2010).